Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2022, Woolloongabba had a median income among taxpayers of $51,610.
-The average level stood at $65,779.
-This was just above the national average and compared to levels of $55,645 and $70,520 across Greater Brisbane respectively.
-Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates would be approximately $58,830 (median) and $74,981 (average) as of September 2025.
-Census data revealed that household, family and personal incomes in Woolloongabba clustered around the 59th percentile nationally.
-Income brackets indicated that the predominant cohort spanned 34.7% of locals (3,542 people) in the $1,500 - $2,999 category, aligning with the region where this cohort likewise represented 33.3%.
-High housing costs consumed 21.4% of income, though strong earnings still placed disposable income at the 50th percentile and the area's SEIFA income ranking placed it in the 8th decile.
+AreaSearch's aggregation of latest postcode level ATO data released for financial year 2022 shows Woolloongabba SA2 had a median income among taxpayers of $51,610 and an average level of $65,779.
+These figures are approximately national averages, with Greater Brisbane levels being $55,645 and $70,520 respectively.
+Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates for Woolloongabba would be approximately $58,830 (median) and $74,981 (average) as of September 2025.
+Census data reveals incomes in Woolloongabba cluster around the 59th percentile nationally.
+Income brackets indicate that 34.7% of locals (3,572 people) fall into the $1,500 - 2,999 category.
+High housing costs consume 21.4% of income, but strong earnings place disposable income at the 50th percentile.
+Woolloongabba's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income